AzureCosmosDB/labs/dotnet/labs/07-transactions-with-continuation.md

 1. Select the **Execute Query** button in the query tab to run the query.

 1. In the **Results** pane, observe the results of your query.

+> [!NOTE]
+> If you are keeping this Container, consider scaling it down to 400 RU/s.

 1. Close your browser application.